thephpleague/fractal/README.md

 ### Embedding (a.k.a Nesting) Data

-Your processor at this point is mainly just giving you a method to handle array conversion from youe custom data format to a simple array.
+Your processor at this point is mainly just giving you a method to handle array conversion from you data source (or whatever your model is returning) to a simple array.
 Embedding data in an intelligent way can be tricky as data can have all sorts of relationships.
-Many developers try to find a perfect balance between not making too many HTTP requests and not downloading more data than they need to, so flexibility us also important.
+Many developers try to find a perfect balance between not making too many HTTP requests and not downloading more data than they need to, so flexibility is also important.

 Sticking with the book example, the `BookProcessor` might contain an optional embed for an author.